Ancaster Village is one of the most unique districts in Canada…

 2. The Hammill House

 The Hammill House dates from the 1830’s and was used as a grocery and butcher shop for many years.
 It served as the municipal centre, police office and council chamber until the new municipal building opened in 1966.
-Current home of Ancaster Minor Sports Association and Ancaster Heritage Village BIA.
+Current home of Ancaster Minor Sports Association and the Ancaster BIA.

 3. The Tisdale House